urilivshits/pageinference/README.md

 ## 🛡️ Privacy & Security

 - **Local API Key Storage**: Your OpenAI API key is stored in your browser's local storage
-- **No Data Collection**: We don't collect, store, or transmit your conversations
+- **No Data Collection**: We don't collect, store, or transmit your conversations - everything stays local except OpenAI API calls
 - **Automatic Page Reading**: The AI reads your current page content to provide better assistance
 - **Open Source**: All code is visible and auditable (because transparency matters)